gideongoddard/kibworth-osteopaths-v2/src/pages/blog/ergonomic-advice-to-keep-your-physical-health-when-at-work.md

 ---
-title: "Keeping your Physical Health a number ONE priority when at work!"
+title: "Keeping your physical health a number ONE priority when at work!"
 date: "2020-12-23"
 featuredImage: ../../images/head-and-neck.jpg
 ---